facebook/pyre-check/documentation/website/docs/installation.md

 You should be able to open a new shell and run `pyre -h` now, confirming `pyre` was set-up correctly.
 Any changes made to the Pyre Python client code should be immediately observable the next time you invoke `pyre`

 #### Testing changes for Plugin Development
-VSCode often has problems working with aliases.
-As a result, Pyre fails to start in the VSCode Extension Development Host during the debugging process.
-To get around this, instead of creating an alias, we can create an executable script called `pyre` in the `scripts` directory with the following lines
+VSCode will not pick up your shell aliases, so the alias step in the previous section will not work if you're doing VSCode Plugin development.
+To get around this, instead of creating an alias, we can create an executable script called `pyre` and place it in a directory in our `PATH`:

 ```bash
 #!/bin/bash